-This rich, moist gluten-free chocolate cake is an absolute delight.
-After baking it is incredibly moist, fluffy and has flavors that will have you coming back for seconds.
+This moist gluten-free chocolate cake is an absolute delight.
+It is incredibly moist, fluffy, and has flavors that will have you coming back for seconds.

-This cake keeps its moisture quite well, so the leftovers are still great the next day.
-Just make sure you keep it covered and refrigerate if you have some fresh cream on it.
+This cake will keep its moisture quite well, so the leftovers are still great the next day.
+Just make sure you cover the cake and place it in the fridge if you have some fresh cream on it.

 You can find the full written recipe right below.
+It will take you through all the steps on how to make this gluten-free chocolate cake.
 If you love our gluten-free recipes, then don’t forget to follow us on social or subscribe to our mailing list.

 Gluten-Free Chocolate Cake Recipe